Skilled Worker Visa (formerly known as TIER 2 General)

-There are four categories of Skilled Worker applicants who will require a sponsorship certificate from their sponsors in order to make a visa applications in line with the certificate:-
+There are five categories of Skilled Worker applicants who will require a sponsorship certificate from their sponsors in order to make a visa applications in line with the certificate:-

 The applicants are required to score at least 70 points in total to successfully apply for the required visa and they can claim the following points under the heads of Attributes, English Language and Maintenance:-

 The Home Office will now check that applicants are genuine and that they intend to meet the conditions of the leave they apply for.

 The applicant has to score 50 points under this section that can be claimed on the following bases: